rmruano/vagrant-mgmt/scripts/README.md

-Scripts used by VAGRANT provisioners to boot services.
+Scripts used by VAGRANT provisioners to boot services and management tools